GLP-1

 Mounjaro's dual mechanism: strength and risk

-Tirzepatide's dual GLP-1/GIP action produces more potent appetite suppression than single-agonist medications like Ozempic or Wegovy.
-In the SURMOUNT trials, tirzepatide produced 15–21% body weight loss — the highest of any available medication.
+Tirzepatide's dual GLP-1/GIP action produces more potent appetite suppression than single-agonist medications.
 For some perimenopausal women, this is exactly what's needed: enough suppression to break through the metabolic resistance that makes weight loss feel impossible.

 But more potent suppression means a greater risk of inadequate nutrition.
 When you can barely eat, protein targets become very difficult to hit.
-And for a perimenopausal woman already losing muscle from hormonal decline, this creates a compounding problem that can take years to reverse.
+And for a perimenopausal woman already losing muscle from hormonal decline, this creates a compounding problem.

 “The more powerful the medication, the more important it is that the right foundations are in place alongside it.”